ARTenshi/artenshi.github.io/research.md

 ### Journal

+- Personal and Domestic Robotics (2022).
+Encyclopedia of Robotics.
+Springer, Berlin, Heidelberg.

 - Semantic reasoning in service robots using expert systems (2019).
 Robotics and Autonomous Systems.
 Vol. 114, pp. 77-92

 - A motion planning system for a domestic service robot (2018).
 SPIIRAS Proceedings.
 Issue 60. pp. 5-38.